The Book of Magic

 Determining Spell Ranks

 Once you have figured out what spells your new mage wields, and choose the nature of your magical item, it is time to determine just how potent these anomalous abilities are.
 In order to do this, simply roll once on table D for each magical power the character possesses.
-After you're done, you may 'gamble' on one spell (and magic item) rank value of your choosing for every three of such the character has (round up).
+After this is done, you may 'gamble' on one spell (or magic item) rank of your choosing for every three of such the character has (round up).

 Character / Spell Limitations

-Often, a player may not be happy with the rank values they've rolled up for their new mage.
-Even after adjusting spell rank values for any bonuses granted by his or her school or from gambling attempts, they're just not satisfied with what they've come up with.
+Often, a player may not be happy with the ranks they've rolled up for their new mage.
+Even after adjusting spell ranks for any bonuses granted by his or her school or from gambling attempts, they're just not satisfied with what they've come up with.
 This isn't necessarily a bad thing, as sometimes one has a specific vision in mind for their character.
 This is where limitations come in.